ReynaldoAMartinez/Splunk-101/docs/capstone.md

 Most likely due to:

-- Credential theft or phishing of Ryan Adams
+- Brute force to access Ryan Adams's credentials
 - The attacker using compromised credentials to move laterally
 - Execution of malware designed to provide remote interactive access
 - Persistence creation to maintain long-term access